 Stanford University

-» Research Scholar, Cyber Policy Center, Freeman Spogli Institute for International Studies, 2020–
+» Research Scholar, Program on Geopolitics, Technology and Governance (GTG), Freeman Spogli Institute for International Studies, 2020–

 New America